- Upcoming trips

 - Contact us

-The Bonaventure is the secret mountain river of the east and we’re going back for 2022, this year with packrafts.
+The Bonaventure is the secret mountain river of the east and for 2023 we’re going with packrafts.
 In fact for 5 of the last 10 springs we’ve had great fun rides down this incredible river.
 It drops 1400 ft in 125km, with virtually no portages.
 A fantastic little packraft route, this unique Gaspe River is said by many to be one of the most pristine wilderness Whitewater Rivers east of the Canadian Rockies.
 Flowing out of remote Lac Bonaventure, nestled high in the Chic Choc Mountains, the river features forested gorges, dramatic mountain vistas, and crystalline salmon filled waters.
 With a consistent dropping gradient, the river is characterized by virtually continuous technical Class I and, more often than not class II whitewater (with a few Class III drops in the gorge section) —all the way to the sea.
 Come join us for a great 7day wilderness canoe/camping experience.
 Previous whitewater experience is a good idea; the river is not ideal for people who have never paddled whitewater.
 There are no portages, but there may be a few short drag around some log jams.
 As the water is very cold, guests may want to bring along a wetsuit.
 Our trip meets in Bonaventure, P.Q the night before the trip.
 Our guides will be staying at a local riverside Hotel.
 You can book there as well or you could camp out in the nearby campground.
 The Bonaventure is a unique mini-expedition on one of eastern Canada’s most appealing rivers, the Bonaventure is a perennial favorite for many paddlers.

 D: Trip guests meet in Bonaventure, P.Q. the night before the trip.
 You can stay at the motel/hotel where our guides will be, or you could stay at a nearby local campground.